 Each year, Radio City hosts the Radio City Christmas Spectacular, starring the Rockettes, which was first performed in December of 1933.
 The Radio City Christmas Spectacular is America's #1 holiday production with more than one million people attending the beloved holiday theatrical annually.

 Named "Venue of the Decade" by Billboard Magazine for achieving the highest box office scores of venues worldwide in its class, Radio City Music Hall has received critical acclaim over the years.
-In 2012, Billboard ranked Radio City the highest-grossing entertainment venue of its size in the world based on the magazine end of year rankings.
-Additionally, Pollstar ranked the Music Hall as the number one Top Theatre Venue worldwide.
+In 2013, Billboard ranked Radio City the highest-grossing entertainment venue of its size in the world based on the magazine end of year rankings.
+Additionally, in 2012, Pollstar ranked the Music Hall as the number one Top Theatre Venue worldwide.